 The Best Colors for Small Bathrooms

-These are the top color choices for making a small bathroom look bigger.
+These are the top paint color choices for making a small bathroom look bigger.

-You found the perfect house, with one small snag—there is a tiny bathroom.
-But, take heart, because the right color on those small walls can make that bathroom look more spacious.
-These are the top color choices for making a small bathroom look bigger.
+You found the perfect house, with one small snag — it’s got a tiny bathroom.
+Take heart: The right color on those small walls can make that bathroom look more spacious.
+Keep reading to learn the top color choices for making a small bathroom seem bigger.

 White paint offers a crisp, fresh and clean feel.
-If you want something that is more energetic and cheery, this can be achieved with white main walls and ceiling and a bright accent wall with a pop of color like sunshine yellow or magenta.
+If you want something more energetic and cheery, go with white main walls and ceiling and a bright accent wall with a pop of color like sunshine yellow or magenta.

-Glidden also suggests other light and neutral colors as some of the best colors for small bathrooms (aka powder rooms).
+Glidden also suggests other light and neutral colors for small bathrooms (a.k.a. powder rooms).
 If you want a spa-like small bathroom, Glidden suggests a pale blue or light green color palette.

 Darker Colors for a Bathroom With No Windows